Born in West London, JGoldcrown is a self-taught artist/photographer now based in New York & LA.

 JGoldcrown left school when he was 17 and started working in a South London darkroom, leading him into a career as a fashion photographer.
 At 24, after 7 years in the industry, JGoldcrown took a break and went to Africa to make the documentary "To Die No More" which highlighted the AIDS/HIV epidemic.
 TDNM won 2 awards and raised over £10,000 which was donated to the people featured in the film.

 In 2007 JGoldcrown moved to New York and re-entered the fashion world.
 He began incorporating mixed media into his photography influenced by his previous days as a street artist in the early 90's.
 In 2014 JGoldcrown started a workshop called The Shed Project which allowed people to interact in his studio space.
 In 2015 he had his first show at Miami Basel where his work sold out in 2 hours.
-JGoldcrown is now known internationally for his Bleeding Hearts/Lovewall murals that can be seen around New York, California, Texas, Miami & Chicago.
-The Lovewall has led him to work with brands and companies such as, Toms, L'Oreal, Island Records, Universal, MTV, Vogue, Bandier, Rimowa Luggage, Henri Bendel, Armarni and many more.
+JGoldcrown is now known internationally for his Bleeding Hearts/Lovewall murals that can be seen in the US around New York, California, Texas, Miami, Chicago as well as Japan, South Korea, China & Brazil.
+The Lovewall has led him to work with brands and companies such as, Toms, L'Oreal, Rag & Bone, Sephora, Island Records, Universal, MTV, Vogue, Bandier, Rimowa Luggage, Henri Bendel, Armarni and more.
 His work is also sold privately around the world.